 Today thousands of people are converging on New York City for what organizers are billing the “largest climate march in human history.”
 Ricochet has had a team on the ground in New York since Thursday, talking to locals and visitors alike about their motivations for joining a movement many regard as our last, best hope of saving ourselves from catastrophic climate change.
 Read on for some of their stories, and follow Ricochet on Twitter and Facebook to stay up to date with our comprehensive pre-launch coverage of climate actions from New York City, in both French and English.
 From Far Rockaway to the South Bronx, we’ll be bringing you stories from New York’s affected communities that you can’t get anywhere else.

-Now your investment into the future of independent journalism goes even further.
 In 2025, we were granted Registered Journalism Organization (RJO) status — one of just six English-language outlets that have earned that designation.
-That means when you donate to Ricochet, your contribution is now tax deductible.
-Join us!
+That means your donation to us is now tax deductible.
+What are you waiting for?
+Fund the journalism you want to see in the world.